 In November 2000,OJJDPdevoted an entire issue of their Newsletter to the quality of the Nurturing Parenting Program as a proven treatment program.
 Years later, the California Evidence Based Clearinghouse (CEBC) also recognized the research and findings of the Nurturing Parenting Programs® as evidence-based programs.

 The National Registry of Evidence-based Programs and Practices (NREPP) developed as a branch of SAMHSA also recognized the research findings and the effectiveness of the Nurturing Programs® as evidence-based programs.
-Over the years, thirty-five additional programs and studies have been conducted.
+Over the years, thirty five years additional programs and studies have been conducted.
 The results of these studies are available on line attesting to the effectiveness of the Nurturing Parenting Programs®.
 Links are provided to NREPP web site and to the Summary Research Report of the Nurturing Programs, and to the CEBC web site.

 The field of parenting education, particularly as it pertains to providing parenting education to families charged with child abuse and neglect, is witnessing a dramatic change in what is being recognized as an evidence-based program.In conducting research to support the effectiveness of a program, there are essentially two categories of research design that are acceptable in the field: Experimental and Quasi-Experimental Designs for Research.
 The design most used in experimental studies is called Randomized Control Trial (RCT).